35 small business ideas that fit your skills and budget

 Sell a digital product

 Digital products include songs, jingles, images, videos, templates, e-books and other files you can send by email.
-Like dropshipping, selling digital products does not require storage or shipping.
-You don't need storage or logistics.
+Like dropshipping, selling digital products doesn't require storage or shipping.
 You need to create valuable digital products or buy licences for existing ones.

 Affiliate marketing